h-sslefree/semver-maven-plugin/README.md

 It generates the `release.properties` and then the *release:prepare*-goal can be used to make the maven release-artifact.

-In version 3.0.0 the native-method is developed to get rid of the combination with the
+In version 3.0.0 the native-method is developed to get rid of the dependency on the *maven-release-plugin*.

 ## Goals